haimbilia/BuyHub/readme.txt

     => 062876 - Admin UI: Getting an error while adding the new record under the "seller approval" section and caption name is also not showing while editing the record
-    => 062873 - Admin UI: Pagination is not working on the admin user's permission page => 062864 - Admin UI: Admin is not able to edit the records under the "Categories request" section
+    => 062873 - Admin UI: Pagination is not working on the admin user's permission page => 062864 - Admin UI: Admin is not able to edit the records under the "Categories request" section => 062862 - Admin UI: The buyer's image is not showing properly under the messages' section on the 'order return request' page

 Known Issues and Problems :
     => 82248 : Renaming existing DPO Payment Gateway to Paygate as it belongs to South Africa linked with Dpo Group.